derekm129/reactPortfolio/README.md

 - The aim of this project is to showcase a professional portfolio website developed using React.
 It serves as a platform for presenting my work portfolio to potential employers, providing them with insights into my skills and experiences.
-Through this website, I offer a comprehensive overview of my projects, resume, and contact information.
+Through this website, I offer an overview of my projects, resume, and contact information.
 This project has been instrumental in honing my skills in creating responsive web designs using React.

 ## Installation